Aronwebpro/php-app-auto-search/README.md

 ## Description

-PHP Parts is an App written in PHP which using Edmunds Api (http://developer.edmunds.com/).
+PHP Parts is an PHP based application which using Edmunds Api (http://developer.edmunds.com/) to fetch vehicale data by vin number or make/year/model/engine and represent it to user.

-Project have been created for learning purposes to understand better MVC in PHP.
+Project have been created for learning purposes to understand better MVC in PHP programming language.

 To populate content it's using Ajax request with Javascript+jQuery.